-- Increased ease in customising the application and short turn around time to embed curated content.
+- Increased ease in customizing the application and short turn around time to embed curated content.

 - More effective evaluation of the learning intervention has helped improve the performance of the learners.

-- Increased adoption to build future courses, greatly increasing dissemination of information across the organisation.
+- Increased adoption to build future courses, greatly increasing dissemination of information across the organization.